tfurci/MuteActiveWindow/README.md

 1. Open the `ExcludedApps.txt` file located in the "Config" folder.

-2. Add the names of the applications you want to exclude, each on a separate line, in the following format:
+2. Add the exe's of the applications you want to exclude, each on a separate line, in the following format:

-   - For executable files (e.g., Brave.exe):
+   - For executable files and UWP apps (e.g., Brave.exe, WinStore.App.exe):
      ```
      Brave.exe
+     Spotify.exe
      ```

-   - For UWP (Universal Windows Platform) apps (e.g., Xbox):
-     ```
-     Xbox
-     ```

-     You can mix both executable files and UWP apps on separate lines as needed.

 3. Save the `ExcludedApps.txt` file.

-4. Restart the script (or press the hotkey if it's already running) for the changes to take effect.
+4. Reload the script (or press the hotkey if it's already running) for the changes to take effect.

 Now, the specified applications will be excluded from the script's muting behavior.